kirstymcnaught/OptiKeyWiki/Get-started.md

 3. [Follow these steps](https://github.com/JuliusSweetland/OptiKey/wiki/Using-eye-trackers) which guide you through the process of setting up your tracker to work with OptiKey.

 4. Have fun controlling your computer and speaking using only your eyes.

-5. Drop me a message to let me know how well OptiKey is working for you.
-Your feedback is invaluable.
+If you have time please consider sending me an email to let me know how you are finding OptiKey - your feedback is invaluable. [optikeyfeedback@gmail.com](mailto:optikeyfeedback@gmail.com)

 *If you are unsure which computer/laptop/tablet to purchase and are considering spending a lot of money then please email me - I can offer personal advice on how to target the sweet spot between cost and performance (and screen size).*